What is Best Practice?

 - Definitions – Best Practice

-A technique or methodology that, through experience and research, has proven to reliably lead to a desired result
+A technique or methodology that, through experience and research, has proven to lead to the desired result reliably

-A technique, method, process, activity, incentive, or reward that is believed to be more effective at delivering a particular outcome than any other technique, method, process, etc. when applied to a particular condition or circumstance.
+A technique, method, process, activity, incentive, or reward that is believed to be more effective at delivering a particular outcome than any other technology, method, process, etc. when applied to a specific condition or circumstance.

 What is Best Practice?

-The idea is that with proper processes, checks, and testing, a desired outcome can be delivered with fewer problems and unforeseen complications.
+The idea is that with proper processes, checks, and testing, the desired outcome can be delivered with fewer problems and unforeseen complications.

-Best Practice is considered by some as a business buzzword used to describe the process of developing and following a standard way of doing things that multiple organizations can use for management, policy, and especially software systems.
-This is often true within the public sector.
+The term is considered by some as a business buzzword used to describe the process of developing and following a standard way of doing things that multiple organisations can use for management, policy, and especially software systems.
+Furthermore, this is often true within the public and NGO/ not-for-profit sectors.

-A best practice strategy is one where the organization strives to copy those deemed to be proficient in a given activity.
-This can help your organization to:
+A best practice strategy is one where the organisation strives to copy those deemed to be proficient in a given activity.
+This can help your organisation to:

 - Respond more quickly to changes or innovations in your market space